FractalBlocks/Fractal/docs/tutorial/readme.md

 export type S = number
 ```

-We declare a `state` variable and initialize to zero and declare the type `S` to `number`
-The `export` stuff is because of we need to export this things to import them where we need the component
+We declare a `state` variable, initialize to zero and declare the type `S` to `number`.
+The `export` stuff is because of we will import them where we need the component

-Oh!, too short!
+Oh!, too short!, lets continue

-- Should have a button for increment, this one is part of the view so see the code here:
+2. Should have a button for increment, this one is part of the view, so see the code:

 ```typescript
 const view: View<S> =